Diego de Velasco: Last years

 When Miranda came to La Florida in 1575, before assuming his position as governor, he began working to abolish corruption in the Spanish province, and found that Velasco had appropriated large sums of money from Menéndez, with the excuse that the money officially belonged to him after the adelantado's death.
 Miranda imprisoned him and replaced him with one of his lieutenants, Alonso de Solis, at Santa Elena.
 Velasco and his treasurer, Bertolomeo Martinez, were briefly imprisoned for their suspected complicity in governmental misfeasance and the misappropriation of Menéndez's funds.
+As a result of this, Velasco was sentenced to 3 years of exile from the Americas and 2 years of suspension from office.
 On February 24, 1576, Hernando de Miranda began his term as governor of La Florida.

-Diego de Velasco died in 1575.
+It is not known when Velasco died.
+The last known mention of Velasco being alive was in 1579, when a petition to lift his suspension from office was submitted to the Council of the Indies, and later approved.

 Personal life

 Velasco married Menéndez's younger daughter, Maria Menéndez de Avilés.